 We also have support for FIFO or standard SNS.
 And FIFO isn’t particularly as helpful as we might consider in this situation because the only service that can be subscribed to a FIFO SNS topic is SQS queues.
 This is just for when we’re accomplishing that fan-out into multiple SQS queues.
 Otherwise, 99.9% of the time, we’re just utilizing a standard SNS topic.

 We have encryption, just like SQS.
 It’s also encrypted in transit by default, but we can add that SNS encryption at rest by merely checking a checkbox and choosing a KMS key.
 Really simple.

 SNS Access Policy

 One bonus tip: while this is an essential service, it will not show up heavily on the exam.
-Because there’s not particularly as much that we have to squeeze and configure, when we’re on the exam, we can typically just associate AWS SNS with any type of alert service or push-based message that needs to be shipped out.
-So it’ll be there, but SQS is the one that we actually desire to deep dive on.
+Because there’s not particularly as much that we have to squeeze and configure, when we’re on the exam, we can typically just associate AWS SNS with any alert service or push-based message that needs to be shipped out.
+So it’ll be there, but SQS is one that we desire to dive deep into.

 So, let’s go ahead and jump into the console, and we’ll send out that email and fan out some messages into some SQS queues.